ElielGez/Ex3/README.md

 		- Stage Results: Open popup to choose user id , and then show the current game stage results with rank between other users on this stage (The chosen user will be with char *)
 		- Game Results : Shows results of all users in every stage (max score)

+## Auto algorithm for moving robots while game is running:
+Every iteration of game thread (while he is running) i'm doing this steps:

+1. Iterate over robots and fruits.
+2. Every robot and fruit I check if there shortest path between both of them.
+3. If there is a path , I'm saving both of them in arraylist of RobotFruitPath with their distance.
+4. After I finish iterate the robots and fruits on the list , I'm sorting the above arraylist by distance (from lower to higher).
+5. After that , run each item on the arraylist and calling chooseNextEdge on the path.
+6. Mark the fruit as targeted (prevent other robot going this fruit).

 ## Examples:

 #### Fruit Class: